 Step 1 - Determine the Garage Area You Need to Insulate

 If your garage protrudes beyond your house and has no insulation, add the R-tech Insulation to both garage walls and the garage door.
 If the garage is contained within the body of the house, add insulation to the external garage wall and the garage door.
 In an insulated garage, you need only add R-tech foam to the garage door back.
-Measure carefully to determine the number of 2 by 4-foot insulation panels you will need.
+Measure carefully to determine the number of two by four-foot insulation panels you will need.
 The 1 1/2 inch thick panels will fit the garage door best.

 Step 2 - Cut and Insert the Insulation Panels to Fit Your Garage Door Style